 These are the stories of three former "comfort women," now in their 80s and 90s, who are among the over 200,000 girls and young women who were forced into military sexual slavery by the Japanese Imperial Army during World War II.
 Imprisoned in so-called "comfort stations" these girls were subjected to unimaginable abuses and torture, leaving deep physical, emotional and spiritual scars.
 Although these atrocities occurred between 1939 and 1945, the Japanese government has never offered an official apology and many survivors still keep silent because of shame and denial.

 As their stories evolve, we see Lola Adela lobbying for financial compensation from the Japanese government while also trying to make peace with her son who knows nothing about her past.
 We see Grandma Cao in a village in China struggling with her traumatic memories and a daughter who refuses to acknowledge her history.
-In Korea, we see Halmoni Gil demonstrating every Wednesday in front of the Japanese Embassy, demanding a formal apology and financial reparations.
-We witness her indefatigable efforts to obtain justice when she takes 680,000 signatures to the Japanese Diet in Tokyo.
+In Korea, we see Halmoni Gil demonstrating every Wednesday in front of the Japanese Embassy, demanding a formal apology and witness her indefatigable efforts to obtain justice.

 Together, these stories provide a powerful witness to history that will move audiences the world over not only to raise awareness of the continued injustice for former “comfort women,” but an awareness of the ways in which military sexual violence continues to impact women around the globe.